-If a class has all static functions in it, we will call it as a Utility Class.
-As all the members of the class are static, the clients need not create an instance and instead they can access the function by using the class name.
+If a class has all static functions in it, we will call it a Utility Class.
+As all the members of the class are static, the clients need not create an instance; instead, they can access the function by using the class name.

 The Calculate class implements two functions.
-One function calculates Total salary and the other one calculates Total Bonus.
+One function calculates total salary and the other one calculates total bonus.
 Note, the function signature maps the delegate which we declared in the Organization class.
-This means, both the functions receive Staff Array as a parameter and return an integer.
+This means that both the functions receive Staff Array as a parameter and return an integer.
 The Organization class delegate will use these functions and we will see that sooner.
 Below is the Utility Class:

 Let us see how the user of the above classes uses the delegate.
 First, in the Main Program Entry, instances of four Staffs are created.